learn-co-curriculum/react-hooks-import-export/README.md

      └── Houses.js
 ```

-In the example above we see that our components are modular (they have their own files), and that we can keep them organized this way.
+In the example above we see that our components are modular (they have their own files).
 Now, all we have to do is figure out how to make use of the code defined in one file within another.
-Well, this is dirt easy to do in React!
+Well, this is pretty easy to do in React!
 Introducing IMPORT EXPORT.

 ![import-meme](https://memegenerator.net/img/instances/11027875/yo-dawg-we-heard-you-like-to-import-data-so-we-put-an-export-feature-into-your-data-import-maps-so-y.jpg)